jliljebl/flowblade/flowblade-trunk/docs/CREATING_TRANSLATION.md

 ### 1. Use **git** to pull repository version of Flowblade

-To create a translation you should probably first install the repository version of Flowblade using **git** so that you can edit and compile the translation file ``Flowblade.po``, see [Install Instructions](https://github.com/jliljebl/flowblade/blob/master/flowblade-trunk/docs/INSTALLING.md).
+To create a translation you should probably first install the repository version of Flowblade using **git** so that you can edit and compile the translation file ``flowblade.po``, see [Install Instructions](https://github.com/jliljebl/flowblade/blob/master/flowblade-trunk/docs/INSTALLING.md).